Saskatoon: Fire protection

+Fire protection is provided by the Saskatoon Fire Department.
+As of 2025, the department has 9 stations across the city and employs over 360 staff members.
+The department's main headquarters are located at Fire Hall No. 1, 125 Idylwyld Drive.
+To carry out their duties, the department is equipped with 12 fire engines, two ladder trucks, one heavy rescue vehicle, two water tenders, two brush trucks and three water craft, with two rigid-hull boats and one inflatable.
+The department has technical teams that specialize in surface water rescue, rope rescue, hazardous material disposal, rescue diving, vehicle extrication, urban search and rescue and emergency medical services.

 Policing

 Headquarters for the Saskatoon Police Service.
 The service provides municipal policing for the city.

 The Saskatoon Police Service is the primary police service for the city of Saskatoon and holds both Municipal and Provincial Jurisdiction.
 The following services also have jurisdiction in Saskatoon: Corman Park Police Service, Royal Canadian Mounted Police, Canadian National Railway Police Service and the Canadian Pacific Railway Police Service.
 As of December 31, 2012, the SPS had 442 sworn members, 59 Special Constables, and 136 civilian positions.

 Crime

 The 2006 census crime data, released July 18, 2007, showed Saskatoon leading Canada in violent crime, with 1,606 violent crimes per 100,000 residents annually.
 However, crime statistics produced by the Saskatoon Police Service shows that crime is on the decline.
 In 2010, total crimes against people went up 1.28% but total crimes against property fell by 11.75%.
 In 2014, Saskatoon dropped to fourth highest in Canada for its CSI after being in second place for several years.
 Crime in Canada uses Crime Severity Index calculated using the crime rate and the severity of those crimes.
 2019 saw a record 16 homicides reported in Saskatoon, giving the city a homicide rate of around 6.5 murders per 100,000 people.

 In the early 1990s, the Saskatoon police were found to engage in "starlight tours," where officers would arrest Indigenous men and drive them out of the city in the dead of winter to abandon them.